jtownson/swakka/readme.md

         HNil
     )
 ```
-The input *parameters* of your API are defined in terms of a type parameter, which is
+The input *parameters* of your API are defined in terms of a _Params_ type parameter, which is
 a shapeless HList.
 In this example, it is a single query parameter that is read as a _String_.

 For each of your swagger endpoints, you provide an implementation as a function from
 ```scala
 endpointImplementation: Params => Route
 ```
+The Swakka-generated route contains Akka _directives_ that extract Params
+(either in the query string, path, headers or request body) from the request.
+Pattern match the Params HList to obtain each parameter.
+The _value_ field contains the extracted parameter value.